radhipatel157/Blog-System/README.md

-# Blog System
+# 📝 Blog System

-This repository contains a Django-based blog system.
-The system enables users to create, read, update, and delete (CRUD) blog posts.
-It is designed with efficient content management features and uses modern web technologies.
+A **Django-based Blog System** that allows users to create, read, update, and delete blog posts with a responsive frontend and secure backend.
+This project leverages Django, HTML, and Tailwind CSS for a seamless user experience.

+---

+## 🚀 Features

+- ✍️ Create, edit, delete, and view blog posts (CRUD functionality)
+- 🧑‍💻 Admin interface to manage content
+- 🌐 Responsive frontend using **HTML + Tailwind CSS**
+- 🛡️ Backend powered by Django and Python
+- 💾 Data storage using SQLite (Django's default database)

+---

-## Project Structure
+## 📁 Project Structure

-The project is structured as follows:

 ```
 BLOG_SYSTEM/